nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/10-into.md

 AI Adoption: this innovation will provide the tools for AI stakeholders, from the original developer through to independent test agencies, auditors and legislators to make qualified statements about a systems trustworthiness, across multiple dimensions of trustworthiness.
 Each of these statements will be fully interoperable, will be explicit about both subject and claimant, will have the ability to express context (what is it being used for) and can be evaluated subjectively, depending on the trust foundation of the assessor.

-TAIBOM creates a standardised ecosystem for describing the nuanced composition of AI systems (versioning) and making contextualised but precise claims about the trustworthiness (attestations) of the system, and its components.
+TAIBOM creates a standardised ecosystem for describing the nuanced composition of AI systems (versioning) and making contextualised but precise claims about the trustworthiness (attestations) of the system, and its comp

-Our approach